hashicorp/vault/website/source/docs/auth/github.html.md

 After configuring that, you must map the teams of that organization to policies within Vault.
 Use the `map/teams/<team>` endpoints to do that.
+Team names must be slugified, so if your team name is: `Some Amazing Team`, you will need to include it as: `some-amazing-team`.
 Example:

 ```